lpolovets/lpolovets.github.io/v2/README.md

 ### We invest in hard tech and hard sectors.

-We've backed teams building nuclear reactors, organoids, next gen sawmills, drone swarms, surgical robots, farm automation, 3D printers, industrial scale batteries, improved IVF and plenty more that doesn't fit into neat categories.
+We've backed teams building nuclear reactors, organoids, next gen sawmills, drone swarms, surgical robots, farm automation, 3D printers, industrial scale batteries, improved IVF, and plenty more that doesn't fit into neat categories.

 We're hyper curious; drawn to difficult, underexplored areas; and always up for a deep dive.